Code-Institute-Submissions/goals/README.md

 - Click on three players and, you get the picture, you can compare all 15 players as indepth or as specifically as you require.

 ### Features Left to Implement
-- In the future i would like to find and use an external source that offers an array which is freuently updated during every game to allow me a connstant accuracy.
+- I have found an external API that provides freuently updated arrays of match statistics which would afford my application constant accuracy.
+This API costs money and so i will await funding until i implement this.
 - I would also like to incorparate pie charts in to the mix as i believe they may be more suitable for mobiles.
 - I would also like to add more topics such as 'goal assists' and 'minutes played' to offer the user an even more in depth story.